What is an LLC

 Last updated:

-When you form an LLC, you begin the process of separating your personal assets from the assets of your business.
-The LLC becomes a separate legal entity that holds its own assets separate from your personal assets like your car, home, and personal bank accounts.
+This protection begins when you form an LLC, as you are required to go through the process of separating your personal assets from those of your business.
+The LLC is then treated as a separate legal entity with its own assets that are separate from the owners’ assets (e.g., cars, homes, and personal bank accounts).

-For single-member LLCs, the income tax due is determined by the owner’s entire net income calculated on Schedule C of the owner’s personal Form 1040.
+For single-member LLCs, the income tax due is determined by the owner’s entire net income calculated on Schedule C of the owner’s personal Form 1040, according to the Internal Revenue Code.
 This means that your business’s income will be added to any other personal income (like that of a job) to find the total income for tax purposes.

-If your LLC has more than one owner, things get a little more difficult.
-For multiple-member LLCs, the tax is divided among the members/owners.
-Each individual member/owner receives a Schedule K-1 showing their share of the profit, which is included on the member’s Form 1040.
-The total income shown on the K-1 is then added to your personal income just like in a single-member LLC.
+For multi-member LLCs, each individual member/owner receives Schedule K-1 showing their share of the profit, which is included on the member’s Form 1040.
+The total income shown on the K-1 is then included on their personal income tax return just like in a single-member LLC.

-An LLC can also decide to be taxed as an S corporation or a C corporation, which provides tax flexibility for its members.
-Further details of LLC taxes and corporation elections are a bit out of scope for this article.
+An LLC can also decide to be taxed as an S corporation or a C corporation, which can change the LLC tax responsibilities of the business entity quite drastically.

 Recommended Service